hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/ashas.md

 * Year: 2019
 * Blog: https://www.welivesecurity.com/2019/10/24/tracking-down-developer-android-adware/

-This malware application aims to perform aggressive advertisement payloads.
-The malware retrieves ad configuration from the C&C server on launching the application.
+This malware application aims to perform push ads disruptively to the user.
+The malware leaks device information and retrieves ad configuration from the C&C server on launching the application.
 The malware also checks the ip of the device to ensure the device is not under a Google domain.
-If the Android SDK is above a certain version, the malware sample registers an alarm receiver and broadcast receiver to trigger when the user unlocks the device.
-It is important to note that the broadcast receiver is also triggered on boot complete, quickboot power on, and user present events.
-The malware sample pushes an ad to the user if a set time has passed since the last displayed ad.
+On various system events (boot complete and quickboot power on) the malware schedules the routine to perform ad abuse.
+This routine is also run when the device is unlocked (user present).
+It then performs a series of checks based on the android version, time, and configuration from the server, before pushing ads disruptively to the user.
+In addition, it performs a probability roll to check whether the app should perform ad click fraud on top the disruptive ad.

 ## Signature
 ---